Jaycar-Electronics/Motherload-Datalogger/README.md

 #### How to program the device (for first timers)

 If this is your first ESP8266 project ( products include [XC3802](https://jaycar.com.au/p/XC3802) and [XC4411](https://jaycar.com.au/p/XC4411), among others) then you need to set up Arduino to work with ESP8266.
 Start by getting the manual of the [XC3802](https://jaycar.com.au/p/XC3802) and install the board through the Boards manager.

-Once they are installed, change the Board type to `Generic ESP8266` and change the dip-switches on the [XC4411](https://jaycar.com.au/p/XC4411) so that 5,6, and 7 are `ON` with all others off.
+Once they are installed, to program the [XC4411](https://jaycar.com.au/p/XC4411) ESP, change the Board type to `Generic ESP8266` and change the dip-switches on the board so that 5,6, and 7 are `ON` with all others off.
 When uploading, you might get to a point where it will output a string like `....______......____` - Press the reset button on the board to reboot it and program correctly.

 When programming the arduino portion, change the dip-switches so that 3 and 4 are `ON` with 1,2,5,6, and 7 are `OFF`.
 Once both halves are programmed, you connect the two by turning all switches off and setting 1 and 2 to `ON`.
+For more information or a smaller trial program to try, use the software and manual on the [XC4411](https://jaycar.com.au/p/XC4411) product page.

 #### Testing ESP8266 and Cloud Function

-Once the ESPCode is uploaded, you can turn dip-switch 7 `OFF` and open up the _Serial Monitor_.
+Once the ESPCode is uploaded, you can turn dip-switch 7 `OFF` and open up the _**Serial Monitor**_.
 Set to the correct baud speed (default: 115200) and reset the device.
 You should see that it has connected to the WiFi network, and if you type in something such as:

 ```json
 [1, 2, "This is a string", 4]
 ```

+Note that you are typing this into the serial monitor.

 You will find this information has been uploaded onto your google spreadsheet.
 This means we're half-way there, and what's more is that it's a very simple process which might be starting to make sense to you; The ESP gets the serial data, and sends it to the URL; The Google Cloud function we made before then takes the data and adds it to your google sheet, as the service worker user, just as if someone else has added that data.

 _Note, this is JSON data, so it must be properly formatted.
-In our code, we use the brilliant [ArduinoJSON](https://arduinojson.org/) library to parse everything correctly._
+In our code, we use the brilliant [ArduinoJSON](https://arduinojson.org/) library to parse everything correctly, but in the serial monitor you must format it yourself._

 ### Assemble the shield and set up RTC